gmarmstrong/vim-muse/CONTRIBUTING.md

 # How to contribute to `rhymer`

-Use the `devel` branch until the code is ready for release.
+Use the feature branches and the `devel` branch until the code is ready for release.
 This keeps the `master` branch stable for users.

 In this context, "[issues](https://github.com/gmarmstrong/rhymer/issues)" also